Questions/Comment

 Project Overview

-This rehabilitation/improvement project at the agency’s iconic Northampton Street Toll-Supported Bridge between Easton, PA, and Phillipsburg, N.J. took place between late 2021 and late-2023 and its completeion was delayed by supply-chain issues in the wake of the Covid-19 pandemic.
+This rehabilitation/improvement project at the agency’s iconic Northampton Street Toll-Supported Bridge between Easton, PA, and Phillipsburg, N.J. took place between late 2021 and late-2023 and its completion was delayed by supply-chain issues in the wake of the Covid-19 pandemic.

 This bridge is colloquially referred to as the “free bridge” to distinguish it from the Easton-Phillipsburg Toll Bridge (previously the Bushkill Street Bridge) a short distance upstream.
 The Northampton Street Bridge was last rehabilitated nearly 20 years ago.